Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 ``RSS/RSZ`` (*Resident Set Size*) is a far better metric than ``VIRT/VSZ`` (*Virtual Memory Size*); indeed ``VIRT = RSS + SWP`` and:

 - ``RSS`` shows how much memory is allocated to that process and is in RAM; it does not include memory that is swapped out; it includes memory from shared libraries (as long as the pages from those libraries are actually in memory), and all stack and heap memory used
 - ``VIRT`` includes all memory that the process can access, including memory that is swapped out, memory that is allocated but not used, and memory that is from shared libraries

-Knowing that with ``ps`` one may add ``-L`` to display thread information and ``-f`` to have full-format listing, a base command to monitor the US-Web processes is: ``ps -eww -o rss,pid,args | grep us_web``, with:
+Knowing that, with ``ps``, one may add ``-L`` to display thread information and ``-f`` to have full-format listing, a base command to monitor the US-Web processes is: ``ps -eww -o rss,pid,args | grep us_web``, with:

 - ``-e``: select all processes
 - ``-w`` (once or twice): request wide output
 - ``-o rss,pid,args``: display RSS memory used (in kilobytes), PID and full command line

 (apparently there is no direct way of displaying human-readable sizes)